Crypto collapse: What is going on with FTX?

 — SBF (@SBF_FTX) November 16, 2022

-The sudden loss of the FTX exchange and the allegations of missing customer funds has had a significant impact on the global crypto industry.
+The sudden loss of the FTX exchange, along with the allegations of fraud and missing customer funds, has had a significant impact on the global crypto industry.

-Along with a drop in various cryptocurrency values and a potential 1m creditors that may never get their money back, the loss could also erode trust in the cryptocurrency industry as a whole.
+Along with a drop in various cryptocurrency values and a potential 1m creditors that may not get their money back, the loss could also erode trust in the cryptocurrency industry as a whole.

 If the allegations against SBF are proven correct, it could affect how lawmakers handle industry pleas around special regulatory treatment, Axios reports.

-The crypto industry has had its series of knocks this year, with both bitcoin and Ethereum hitting low values.
+The crypto industry has had its series of knocks already this year, with both bitcoin and Ethereum hitting record low values.

 In July, crypto lender Voyager Digital filed for bankruptcy amid “prolonged volatility and contagion” in the cryptocurrency market.
 That same month, a former investment manager for Celsius Network filed a lawsuit against the crypto lender, accusing the company of being a Ponzi scheme.

 The EU has been looking to become a standard setter around crypto regulation.
-At the end of June, the EU provisionally agreed on new anti-money laundering rules to put an end to “the Wild West of unregulated crypto”.
+At the end of June, it provisionally agreed on new rules to put an end to “the Wild West of unregulated crypto”.

 10 things you need to know direct to your inbox every weekday.
 Sign up for the Daily Brief, Silicon Republic’s digest of essential sci-tech news.